min69u/Reforestation/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.